-In today’s era of marketing and advertising, digital marketing has been rampantly used because of the technology and resources that comes with it.
+In today’s era of marketing and advertising, digital marketing has been rampantly used because of the technology and resources that come with it.
 Not mentioning the various platforms and ways on how this can be done with the Internet just at the tip of our hands.
 But have you ever wondered if traditional marketing is still being practiced these days?
 Definitely!
-Knowing why digital and traditional marketing still go hand in hand today is something to be pondered upon especially if you are into business and entrepreneurship.
+Knowing why digital and traditional marketing still goes hand in hand today is something to be pondered upon especially if you are into business and entrepreneurship.

 Definition: Traditional Marketing

 Newspaper print ads, magazine publications, TV and radio advertisements, billboards, transit ads—these are just among what we call traditional marketing platforms and have been original starters for marketing to brand your product or logo.
 These ways are still being practiced today for a certain degree of marketing strategy.